 It happened at a sleepover.
 We slept together downstairs, on the pull out couch in the living room.
 She was older by almost a year and coaxed me into doing things.
 I knew it was wrong.
+I was scared and intimidated and coerced.
 I knew I shouldn’t do it, but I did it anyway.

-Trauma just doesn’t go away.
+This did not magically end when I turned eighteen, or went to college or hit some other arbitrary marker of adulthood.
+Trauma just doesn’t go away, and you can’t just magically get over it.
 It finds new cracks, develops new iterations.
-My abuse had told me I was worthless, and in the resulting depression (which also told me I was worthless), my parents refused to help, leading me to the conclusion, yet again, that I must not be worthy of love.
+My abuse had told me I was worthless, and in the resulting depression (which also told me I was worthless), my parents didn’t help, leading me to the conclusion, yet again, that I must not be worthy of love.

 The Association for Psychological Science says that one of the most common side effects of suffering childhood trauma is — you guessed it — a higher risk of developing depression, “a psychiatric disorder that is debilitating and in many cases fatal.”
 Moreover, studies have shown that “early-life stress appears to radically alter the neurobiological systems” related to depression.
 We can’t “just get over it.”
 The trauma we suffered is literally hardwired into our brains.
 One study, in fact, found that 75.6% of “chronically depressed patients reported clinically significant histories of childhood trauma.”